KosinskiLab/mosaic/docs/tutorial/workflows/iav.rst

 3. Create a new mesh from the cleaned samples:

    - Select the cleaned samples.
-   - Click on **Mesh** again, using Alpha Shape with:
+   - Click on **Mesh** again, using Ball Pivoting with:

-     - Alpha: 1.0
      - Elastic Weight: 1.0
-     - Pressure Weight: 10.0
+     - Curvature Weight: 1000.0
-     - Volume Weight: 0.0050
+     - Volume WeightL: 0.0075
+     - Boundary Ring: 0
+     - Neighbors: 15
+     - Radii: 5.0
+     - Hole Size: -1.0
+     - Downsample: True
+     - Smoothing Steps: 5

+   - Click "Apply".

 The before and after should look similar to the example below.